Miguel Marí

-Miguel Marí Sánchez (born 30 June 1997) is a Spanish footballer who plays for Orihuela CF on loan from SD Eibar as a midfielder.
+Miguel Marí Sánchez (born 30 June 1997) is a Spanish footballer who plays as a midfielder for Segunda Federación club UD Logroñés.

 Club career

 Born in Alicante, Valencian Community, Marí represented Hércules CF and Valencia CF before joining Inter Milan's Primavera squad in 2015, playing as a forward.
 In January of the following year, however, he returned to Spain and joined Real Valladolid's youth setup.

 Marí was promoted to Valladolid's B-team in June 2016, and made his senior debut on 28 August by playing the last 14 minutes of a 1–2 Segunda División B home loss against CD Boiro.
 He scored his first senior goal on 27 November, netting his team's third in a 3–1 away win against CD Tudelano.

 On 2 July 2018, free agent Marí signed for SD Eibar, being initially assigned to farm team CD Vitoria, also in the third division.
 He made his first team – and La Liga – –debut the following 23 April, coming on as a first-half substitute for injured Pape Diop in a 0–2 loss at SD Huesca.

 On 6 September 2020, Marí moved to Orihuela CF in the third division on loan for the 2020–21 season.
+On 5 July 2021, he signed a contract with Segunda División RFEF side CF Intercity, and achieved promotion to Primera Federación at the end of the campaign.

+On 13 July 2023, Marí signed a two-year deal with CD Eldense, newly-promoted to Segunda División.
+On 23 August of the following year, after a loan spell at Hércules CF in Segunda Federación, he joined CD Teruel also in division four.

 Personal life

 Marí's father, José Miguel, was also a footballer.
-A goalkeeper, he notably represented Hércules in the 90s.
+A goalkeeper, he represented Hércules in the 1990s.
+His younger brother Alberto is also a professional footballer.